lbsou/syntraf/README.md

 You will need a SYNTRAF server to manage the clients and acquire the metrics, and SYNTRAF clients that will establish a control channel to the SYNTRAF server and iperf3 connection to the other clients.

-Configurations are centrally managed in the SYNTRAF server and provided to the clients upon connection.
+Configurations are centrally managed by the SYNTRAF server and provided to the clients upon connection.

-The connections between the iperf3 client are authenticated with credentials.
+The connections between the iperf3 clients are authenticated with credentials.

 ## Use cases
 Put in place multiple tests between multiple nodes quickly;